NoySegal/NoySegal.github.io/_posts/2020-03-15-open-startup-list.md

 It got a lot of attention and was even featured in an international tech magazine [article](https://t3n.de/news/entwickler-laesst-dich-startups-1265810/).

 ![interviewed for t3n tech magazine on Open Startup List]({{ site.baseurl }}/assets/img/t3n_openstartuplist_interview.jpg)

+After 3 months of working on this project, it got acquired.

+It's been incredible to grow to over 470+ newsletter subscribers, interview startup founders, get featured on "\open" pages and in blog posts.

+I'm currently writing an [ebook about my side-project journey](https://gum.co/side-project).